FOLLOW US

 • for short-term studies or training

-If you’re travelling to San Marino and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
+If you’re travelling to other Schengen area countries as well, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries in the 180 days before you travel count towards your 90 days.

 Registering with the police

-You need to go to the Gendarmerie to register and get a permit of stay if you are visiting for more than 30 days or are planning to work.
-Visit the San Marino website for more information.
+You must go to the Gendarmerie to register and get a permit of stay if you are visiting for more than 30 days or are planning to work.
+Check the San Marino Ministry of Foreign Affairs website for more information.

 Customs rules